Strictly ergodic distal models and a new approach to the Host-Kra factors: Abstract

 \section{Abstract}

-\textit{Cocycles} are a key object in Antol\'{i}n Camarena and Szegedy's (topological) theory of nilspaces.
-We introduce measurable counterparts, named \textit{nilcycles}, enabling us to give conditions which guarantee that an ergodic group extension of a strictly ergodic distal system admits a strictly ergodic distal topological model, revisiting a problem studied by Lindenstrauss.
+\textit{Cocycles} are a key object in Antol\'{i}n Camarena and Szegedy's theory of nilspaces.
+We introduce variants of these cocycles, named \textit{nilcycles}, enabling us to give conditions which guarantee that an ergodic group extension of a strictly ergodic distal system admits a strictly ergodic distal topological model.
 In particular we show that if the base space is a dynamical nilspace then a dynamical nilspace topological model may be chosen for the extension.
-This approach combined with a structure theorem of Gutman, Manners and Varj\'{u} applied to the ergodic group extensions between successive Host-Kra characteristic factors gives a new proof that these factors are inverse limit of nilsystems.
+This approach combined with a structure theorem of Gutman, Manners and Varj\'{u} applied to the ergodic group extensions between successive Host-Kra characteristic factors gives a new proof that these factors are inverse limit of nilsystems for $\Z^k$-actions.

 {}